ba-moun/Ba-Moun-Save/en-cours/bienvenue.md

 > Une page créée avec un éditeur sera obligatoirement modifiée avec ce même éditeur.
 {.is-warning}

-## Éditeur Markdown {.tabset}
+## Éditeur Markdown

-### Overview

 L'éditeur Markdown fournit un système de balise.
 Les sites Web comme GitHub fournissent de tels éditeurs.

-Wiki.js supports the full CommonMark specification + adds some useful extensions (including the Github Flavored Markdown addons).
+Ci-dessous une liste non exhaustive des balises mises à disposition.

-### Test
+### Tabs {.tabset}
-epéb
+####  Onglets

+Ajoutez {.tabset} à la fin de la section parent.
+The parent header text will not be shown in the final result.

+Note that you can use any header level, as long as the children headers are one level higher.
+For example, if a parent header is ### (h3), the tabs headers must be #### (h4).
+The maximum header level for a parent being 5 and the children 6.

 ## Éditeur Code
 bép